 However, there may be information from the Calixto case that MAVNIs, particularly those in the DTP (Selected Reservists) or DEP (Regular Army) who purportedly have been discharged or are subject to separation proceedings by the Army, may find useful, including the following:

-- The Court has ordered the Army to file bi-weekly status reports concerning changes the Army is making to its policy for MAVNI DEP and DTP administrative separation procedures.
+– The Court has ordered the Army to file bi-weekly status reports concerning changes the Army is making to its policy for MAVNI DEP and DTP administrative separation procedures.
 Defendants’ bi-weekly reporting regarding “any updates regarding the Army’s policy with respect to administrative separation procedures applicable to DEP and DTP members, as well as any intention to discharge any DEP or DTP member in accordance with this policy” pursuant to the Court’s August 13, 2018 order should continue.

 - Calixto Docket 19 – August 3, 2018 Amended Complaint

 - Calixto Docket 21 – August 3, 2018 Motion for Class Certification